 The academic resources of the seven member schools in Toronto are strengthened by an affiliation with the Institute of Christian Studies (Christian Reformed) situated on the southern edge of the University of Toronto campus, Conrad Grebel College (Mennonite) at the University of Waterloo, Waterloo Lutheran Seminary (Evangelical Lutheran Church in Canada) at Wilfrid Laurier Univresity, and the University of Huron College (Anglican Church of Canada, Diocese of Huron) at the University of Western Ontario.
 Thus, the main currents of Anabaptist, Anglican, Protestant, Reformed and Roman Catholic traditions are represented.
 Collectively, these resources provide an unusually rich environment for ecumenical theological education.

 The TST federation offers a full range of professional and academic degrees, each designed for different educational purposes.
 Some are primarily professional in character, while others are oriented to general theological studies or research.
 All our degree programs operate at the post-baccalaureate level.
-They fall into two general categories: basic degree programs (including the conjoint MDiv, MRE, MAMS, MSMus, MPS, and MTS degrees) are first theological degrees, while the advanced degree programs (the conjoint ThD, DMin, and ThM, and the non-conjoint PhD and MA) operate at a higher academic level.
+They fall into two general categories: basic degree programs (including the conjoint MDiv, MRE, MAMS, MSMus, MPS, and MTS degrees) are first theological degrees, while the advanced degree programs (the conjoint ThD, DMin, and ThM) operate at a higher academic level.
 Degrees are awarded by our member schools, either by themselves or conjointly with the University of Toronto.
 TST itself does not register or admit students in degree programs, does not appoint professors and does not confer degrees.

 The TST member schools also offer a variety of diploma and certificate programs.